-How to Crochet the Waffle Stitch (Step by Step Tutorial)
+How to Crochet the Waffle Stitch: Step-by-Step Tutorial

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please visit my Privacy Policy for disclosures and more information.

-One of the best things about crocheting, besides making something amazing from a ball of string, is the amazing textures which can be achieved by combining stitches.
+One of the best things about crocheting, besides making something amazing from a ball of string, is the amazing textures that can be achieved by combining stitches.
 The waffle stitch does not disappoint when it comes to texture!

 Waffle Stitch Crochet

-To master the waffle stitch, you need to know how to do regular double crochets, front post double crochets, as well as the basics of chaining and turning your work.
+To master the waffle crochet stitch, you need to know how to do regular double crochets, front post double crochets, as well as the basics of chaining and turning your work.

 Once you have it down, head over to the Crochet Waffle Stitch Dishcloth Pattern, which is a free crochet pattern, to make something lovely using the waffle stitch!